FuuToru/FuuToru.github.io/_posts/2024-6-10-resources&mindsets.md

 | **Real Projects** | High practical skills, deeper understanding of applications | Can take a long time to complete |

-I hope this posts helps you start your learning journey effectively.
+I hope this post helps you start your learning journey effectively.
 Good luck!

 ### Comments and discussions